 Departing from Birmingham Airport

 Birmingham Airport is easy to get to, whether you’re arriving by car, train, bus, or taxi.
-Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
+Drivers will find a choice of car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Taxis can drop you right outside the terminal and, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail Link from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail Link from the station that takes you to the terminal in just minutes.

 To find out about our other services, head to our terminal facilities page.